shakebugs/shake-docs/docs/flutter/configuration-and-data/activity.md

 #### dart:io
 Use *ShakeHttpClient* wrapper class to perform network requests.
-All network requests sent with the *ShakeHttpClient* instance will be visible on the dashboard.
+All network requests sent with the *ShakeHttpClient* instance will be visible on the dashboard:

 ```dart title="main.dart"
 // highlight-next-line